Lip Cancer

 A weakened immune system

-Having light skin tone
+Having a light skin tone

-Being a middle-aged or elderly male
+Being a middle-aged or older male

 Inherited cancer syndromes